 And as we round out this look back at the biggest songs of 1988, this is probably another one you'll leave off your Charleston wedding playlist.
 Poison has some more upbeat party songs you might consider adding into your playlist.

 This wraps up a look back at the biggest songs of 1988.
 Be sure to make note of the songs you'd like to add into your Charleston wedding playlist.
 Coming up next year in 2019, I'll take a look back at the greatest songs of 1989 and what made it all the way to Number 1 on the Billboard charts.
 I'd like to thank you for making to the end of another one of my blog posts.
 Music is my true passion and I absolutely love sharing that passion with my clients.
 Whether it's a classic Charleston wedding you are planning or a private party, every event needs to have the best soundtrack.
 I work with my clients to make sure the music is all about them and makes for the most amazing memories.
-If you are looking to get married in Charleston and would like to talk with one of best Charleston wedding DJs, or if you are interested in hosting an 80s party, click HERE to tell me a little more about your event.
+I you are interested in hosting an 80s party, click the link up above to tell me a little more about your event.